David Buchler

-David Julian Buchler (born 31 December 1951 in London) is a British businessman, best known as a practitioner in the field of corporate recovery and restructuring.
+David Julian Buchler is a British businessman, best known as a practitioner in the field of corporate recovery and restructuring.
 He is closely associated with Tottenham Hotspur F.C. and the English National Opera (ENO).

 Career

 Educated at Highgate School in London, David Buchler entered the accountancy profession in 1970 as an articled clerk (trainee Chartered Accountant) with Bernard Phillips & Co.
 When the firm merged with Arthur Andersen in 1979, Buchler transferred as a Partner and continued to build his reputation as an insolvency practitioner.
 In 1988, he launched Buchler Phillips with his longtime business partner Peter Phillips, undertaking several high-profile corporate recovery assignments, including the receivership of Robert Maxwell's private estate.
-Buchler Phillips was acquired in 1999 by global consulting firm Kroll Inc., after which David Buchler became the new parent's chairman for Europe and Africa until 2003.
-During that year, he served as President of R3, the Association of Business Recovery Professionals.
+Buchler Phillips was acquired in 1999 by global consulting firm Kroll Inc..

 In April 2008, it was reported that David Buchler was leading a private-equity backed approach to buying Kroll from its then parent, Marsh & McLennan.
 In December 2008, David Buchler entered the bid process to acquire stricken high street retailer Woolworths.
 Forming his independent business, DB Consultants, in 2005, David Buchler spent the 10 years that followed focusing on a diverse portfolio of complex restructuring and turnaround assignments with both publicly listed and private companies, often working as chairman.
-The most notable of these were leading the fraud investigation at Langbar International, chairing sports management group CSS Stellar, and restructuring former e-security group Baltimore Technologies.
+The most notable of these were leading the fraud investigation at Langbar International.

 In 2009, Buchler launched a turnaround focused private equity business, Merchant Asset Partners, to raise £500m for a one-time only fund to invest in UK distressed deals.
 David Buchler has been Chairman of the Chinese investment group London Asia Capital since 2011 and of growth capital investor Volvere plc since 2013.
-In January 2017, he was appointed Chairman of Puma VCT 13 PLC.
-Buchler Phillips was relaunched in 2015, focusing on financial restructuring, operational turnaround and corporate recovery.